Porges/ways-to-play/src/games/my-sow-pigged/index.md

 ---

 <p class="lead">
-My Sow Has Pigged is an English game that was already described as ‘obsolete’ in the 19th century.[@TheAmericanHoyle3 p.
+<span class="aka">My Sow Has Pigged</span> is an English game that was already described as ‘obsolete’ in the 19th century.[@TheAmericanHoyle3 p.
 484] It seems to have been popular from the 17th to 18th centuries.
 It was at first a gambling game, and then a children’s game, and was played with a standard 52-card deck.
 </p>

 Other than that, the rules are not known.
 From several references, the aim of the game was to achieve a hand entirely composed of cards of the same suit, by swapping cards with other players.
 Thus it is similar (perhaps even the same game) as {% gameref whehee %}, but it is hard to say without knowing the exact rules.